Last Updated on 2025-11-12 by Claudia Bastos

-Most Portuguese Christmas desserts, except for the cakes, are deep-fried and covered in sugar and cinnamon.
+Most Portuguese Christmas desserts, aside from cakes, are deep-fried and coated in sugar and cinnamon.
 And the majority of them have eggs, lemon, or orange peel.
 Also, each region, city, and even small village has its own specialties or local varieties.

-The list of typical desserts is long, so we tried to gather a list of 15 of the most Traditional Portuguese Christmas Desserts.
+The list of typical desserts is long, so we tried to gather 15 of the most Traditional Portuguese Christmas Desserts.

 Bolo Rei (King’s Cake)

-Bolo Rei is a Christmas cake that is strongly traditional in Portugal.
+Bolo Rei is a traditional Christmas cake in Portugal.
 Having one on Christmas day is “mandatory” even if you don’t like it.
 King’s Cake is a round fruit cake with a hole in the middle.
 It is made with sweet dough, lemon and orange zest, and a splash of Port’s wine.
 Most importantly, it is filled and topped with plenty of dried and crystallized fruit.

 In the past, they used to put a fava bean and a token, usually a small metallic object, in the middle of the cake, with different shapes like a ladybug.
 The tradition was that whoever found the fava bean had to pay for next year’s King’s cake.
 But nowadays, due to European Union laws, putting them inside the cake is now forbidden.

 The origin of Bolo Rei comes from the French Gâteau des Rois (King’s cake), specifically the South of Loire’s recipe.
 However, nearly every European country has a traditional dried fruit cake for Christmas.
-The Italians have their Panetone, the English have their Fruitcake, and the Spanish have their own Kings Cake, which differs greatly from the Portuguese one.
+The Italians have their Panettone, the English have their Fruitcake, and the Spanish have their own King’s Cake, which differs significantly from the Portuguese one.

-You can easily find this cake in all pastries in Portugal, and you don´t even have to wait for Christmas as they are sold all year round.
-There is no Portuguese Christmas table that does not have a Bolo Rei.
-It is one of the major symbols of Christmas.
+You can easily find this cake in all pastries in Portugal, and you don´t even have to wait for Christmas, as they are sold all year round.
+There is no Portuguese Christmas table without a Bolo Rei.
+It is one of the significant symbols of Christmas.

 Bolo Rainha (Queen’s cake)

-Bolo Rainha is very similar to Bolo Rei – you can even say that it is its twin cake.
-It is made with the same dough as Bolo Rei, and the only real difference is that this cake doesn’t have crystallized fruit, only plenty of dried fruit, mainly nuts, hazelnuts, and almonds.
+Bolo Rainha is very similar to Bolo Rei—you could even say it is its twin cake.
+It is made with the same dough as Bolo Rei, and the only real difference is that this cake doesn’t have crystallized fruit; it has plenty of dried fruit, mainly nuts — hazelnuts and almonds.
 If you don’t like crystallized fruit, this cake is your alternative to King’s cake.

 Although more recent, the queen’s cake is also traditional at Christmas, and personally, we like it more than the King’s Cake, but it all depends on each person’s taste.